Legal Aid Institute (Jakarta): Funding

 Funding for the Legal Aid Institute of Jakarta has been tumultuous.
 After 2001, financial support from funding agencies plummeted, the long established donors, Novib and USAID withdrew support.
 After the Suharto regime collapsed, financial support from domestic sources was scarce.
 However, LBH has been able to obtain financial support from the Canadian International Development Agency [CIDA], the Partnership Governance Reform in Indonesia [PGRI] and through local donations from the public.
 LBH Jakarta also receives funding from the Australian Agency for International Development (AusAID).

-Institutional goals

-The institutional goals and mission of not only LBH Jakarta, but the LBH offices all over Indonesia are: